 - the exchange of rings, and the speaking of vows;

-- readings of prose or poetry which is important to you, which can be done by yourselves, by family and friends, or by me as celebrant;
+- readings of prose or poetry which is important to you.
+This can be done by yourselves, by family and friends, or by me as celebrant;

 - music, either recorded or live, chosen because it means something to both of you;

-- various symbolic acts, such as the lighting of candles, “handfasting” (an ancient tradition from which the term “tying the knot” comes), asking your guests to “warm” your rings with their hopes for you.
+- various symbolic acts, like lighting candles, or “handfasting” (an ancient tradition from which the term “tying the knot” comes).
+Your could ask your guests to “warm” your rings with their hopes for you.
 Or you can do anything else which is meaningful for you.;

 - the active involvement of the guests in whatever you – or they – want